 Working together, we are conserving wildlife habitat and managing ranchlands in ways that also create more nutritious forage for livestock.
 We are passing on our western heritage of vast skies, unbroken sagebrush-steppe, and room for wildlife and people to roam.

 Download SGI Tracking Success 2013 Report to learn more about six secret ingredients to the new paradigm.
-Click here for the 2-page fact sheet.
+Click here for the 2014 Fact Sheet.
+Click here for the 2014 SGI National Brochure.

 A new approach to mapping is helping partner direct resources where conservation returns are highest.
 Three quarters of sage grouse concentrate on one-quarter of their range.
 By focusing our efforts on the core habitats, we multiply our return on investments – spending our first dollar conserving 500 birds, instead of five.